infinnie/react-dnd-jqueryui-backend/README.md

 # react-dnd-jqueryui-backend
-jQuery UI backend for React-DND.
+jQuery UI backend for <a href="https://github.com/gaearon/react-dnd">React-DND</a>.
 Not a perfect port.